CHTC/tutorial-rstudio-to-chtc/README.md

 This is particularly useful if we want to change the list of stations to analyze.
 Assuming you have the corresponding `.csv` files, the following command would analyze a different list of stations:

+> [!WARNING]
+> Do not actually run the next command!
+Only for example purposes.

 ```bash
 htc-example.R new_york chicago los_angeles